DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 ## Escaping the Mists
 With Madam Eva’s reluctant guidance, Strahd has learned that the Grand Conjunction—a time when the barriers between worlds will be thinned, and the energies of the stars aligned—is a prime opportunity to free himself from the Dark Powers’ prison.

 To this end, Strahd has crafted an ambitious and dangerous ritual to escape the Mists, using the Heart of Sorrow as its conduit and anchor.
-This ritual has three necessary components: a power source, a control mechanism, and a catalyst.
+This ritual has four necessary components: a power source, a control mechanism, a catalyst, and a sacrifice.

 ***The Power Source.*** Strahd’s plan requires a substantial amount of power—far more than he can supply himself.
 So long as he remains bonded to the Fanes of Barovia, however, he can channel their power directly into the Heart of Sorrow for use in the ritual.